 I like to give the option of club soda or lemon lime soda in this recipe for a few reasons.
 Club soda will make this sangria lighter and lower in calories.

 Think you’ll want more sweetness?
-Feel free to use lemon lime soda, like Sprite, instead.
+Feel free to use a lemon lime soda, like Sprite, instead.
 This all depends on the wine that you choose, along with your personal preferences.

 The best part about sangria is that it’s totally flexible and can be customized in many ways.